Nek5000/NekDoc/source/faq.rst

   This depends, you may want to turn it on e.g. for pressure but noti for velocity.
 All this is case specific and a simple experiment will show if it pays off or not.

-**What can I do to get best performance?**
+**What other things can I do to get best performance?**

   - Design your mesh for a polynomial order N=7
-  - Reduce polynomial order used for overintegration (strict 3/2 rule might be overly conservative)
-  - Fine tune the number of elements per MPI rank to get a reasonable parallel efficiency
+  - Tune your solver tolerances
+  - Increase time step size by switching to 2nd order BDF and OIFS extrapolation (target Courant number 2-5)
   - Use AMG instead of XXT as coarse grid solver
   - Avoid unnecessary time consuming operations in ``usrchk/userbc``
-  - Enable tuned MxM implementation for your platform (see ``makenek`` options)
-  - Compile with vector instructions like AVX, AVX2 using FFLAGS and CFLAGS in makenek
-  - Try to use residual projection
-  - Tune your solver tolerances
-  - Increase time step size (target Courant number 2-4) by switching to 2nd order BDF and OIFS extrapolation
   - Use binary input files e.g. ``.re2`` and ``.ma2`` to minimize solver initialization time
+  - Use a high performance MXM implementation for your platform (see ``makenek`` options)

 ---------------------------
 Troubleshooting